wschaef/architecture-kata-2023/architecture.md

 **Interfaces:**

 - Users can change configuration for whitelists, filters, and mailboxes via the Channel domain
-- The Integration domain uses the configuration from the Configuration domain
+- The Integration domain uses the configuration from the User Settings domain

 **Why we have the domain:**